UUGTech/sazanami/README.md

 Each helper returns a standard `Handler`, so you can mix them with custom stages freely.

+Need a long-lived stage that ranges over the channel?
+Mark it with `sazanami.WithStreaming()` when you add the stage—the handler will receive the real input/output streams (parallelism is forced to 1, and retries operate at the stage level).

 ## Example: ETL Pipeline
 ```go
 ctx := context.Background()